prefix-dev/pixi/docs/pax/README.md

 For more information check [the documentation](getting_started.md#basics-of-the-configuration-file)

 ## Installing a conda package globally
-Next to having a project linked the folder its in, you can also globally install conda packages into there own environment.
+Next to having a project linked the folder its in, you can also globally install conda packages into their own environment.
-This behavior is similar to `pipx` and `condax`.
+This behavior is similar to [`pipx`](https://github.com/pypa/pipx).
 ```bash
 pax install cowpy
 ```